rook/rook/Documentation/ceph-filesystem.md

 To delete the filesystem components and backing data, delete the Filesystem CRD.

-> **WARNING: Data will be deleted if preservePoolsOnDelete=false**.
+> **WARNING: Data will be deleted if preserveFilesystemOnDelete=false**.

 ```console
 kubectl -n rook-ceph delete cephfilesystem myfs
 ```

-Note: If the "preservePoolsOnDelete" filesystem attribute is set to true, the above command won't delete the pools.
-Creating again the filesystem with the same CRD will reuse again the previous pools.
+Note: If the "preserveFilesystemOnDelete" filesystem attribute is set to true, the above command won't delete the filesystem.
+Recreating the same CRD will reuse the existing filesystem.

 ## Flex Driver